HCK-CI/AutoHCK/README.md

 [![CircleCI](https://circleci.com/gh/HCK-CI/AutoHCK.svg?style=svg)](https://circleci.com/gh/HCK-CI/AutoHCK)

-AutoHCK is a tool for automating HCK/HLK testing, doing all the boilerplate steps in the process leaving you with simply choosing which driver you want to test on what os.
+AutoHCK is a tool for automating HCK/HLK testing, doing all the boilerplate steps in the process leaving you with simply choosing which driver you want to test on what OS.

 ## Getting Started